 Upon admission to the MBA Program, students will submit an enrollment form to the Graduate Programs Office to confirm their seat in the program.
-Each semester students will submit a registration form requesting courses for the semester, sent to them by the Assistant Director of Graduate Programs.
-The Assistant Director of Graduate Programs will review student academic files and upon approval and will register students for requested courses.
-A confirmation of registration will be sent to the student via email.
+Each semester students will submit course registration through Self Service.
+The Assistant Director of Graduate Programs will review student academic files and approve courses.
+Students will then register for courses through Self Service.